airshipit/shipyard/docs/source/client-user-guide.rst

 Use Case: Ingest Site Design
 ----------------------------
-Shipyard serves as the entrypoint for a deployment of Airship.
+Shipyard serves as the entry point for a deployment of Airship.
 One can imagine the following activities representing part of the lifecycle of a group of servers for which Airship would serve as the control plane: